 Ambient Risk

 Ambient risk is essentially used to talk about low-level radiation or pollution that you might be exposed to over time, and you won’t even notice it.
 It’s always affecting you, and that’s a cumulative effect that builds up over time, and most people feel safe.
 There’s nothing really risky happening here, and there’s no malicious intent associated with creating ambient risk.
+But it builds in the background until it is fully problematic.

 Normal Accident Theory